septentrio-gnss/septentrio_gnss_driver/README.md

     - default: empty
   - `serial`: specifications for serial communication
     - `serial/baudrate`: serial baud rate to be used in a serial connection
-    - `serial/mosaic_serial_port`: determines to which (virtual) serial port of mosaic we want to get connected to, e.g. USB1 or COM1
+    - `serial/rx_serial_port`: determines to which (virtual) serial port of the Rx we want to get connected to, e.g. USB1 or COM1
     - `hw_flow_control`: specifies whether the serial (the Rx's COM ports, not USB1 or USB2) connection to the Rx should have UART HW flow control enabled or not
       - `off` to disable UART HW flow control, `RTS|CTS` to enable it
     - default: `115200`, `USB1`, `off`
-  - `frame_id`: name of the ROS tf frame for the mosaic-X5, placed in the header of all published messages
+  - `frame_id`: name of the ROS tf frame for the Rx, placed in the header of all published messages
     - In ROS, the [tf package](https://wiki.ros.org/tf) lets you keep track of multiple coordinate frames over time.
 The frame ID will be resolved by [`tf_prefix`](http://wiki.ros.org/geometry/CoordinateFrameConventions) if defined.
 If a ROS message has a header (all of those we publish do), the frame ID can be found via `rostopic echo /topic`, where `/topic` is the topic into which the message is being published.
     - default: `gnss`
   - `datum`: datum that (ellipsoidal) height should be referenced to in all published ROS messages